top of page

 Join us at the eclectic but minimalistic Elastic Arts Foundation venue on March 11, 2023 in Chicago to find out!

-Her "Infiniti," just a short four-line piece, is "another way of saying that you can't judge a person by just what you see, because underneath there are so many possibilities that you can't even begin to explain it," says Yuen.
-"It's very simple in that the potential is there, and you need to look past the surface of things."
+Her just a short four-line piece, is "," says Yuen. ""Infiniti,"another way of saying that you can't judge a person by just what you see, because underneath there are so many possibilities that you can't even begin to explain itIt's very simple in that the potential is there, and you need to look past the surface of things."

 $15 tickets available at the door.